After the Police finally tracked him down, Matthew makes a deal with them.

 "No. We will be working in tandem.
 You are not on the force.
 This way, you will not have to report to anyone.
 You're free to do what you have been doing, just answer the call when you are needed."

-He then breaks the cuffs off his wrists and hands them back to the officer who placed them on his wrists, "these are yours, I believe", grabs his bundle of clothes, and flies away.
+The Defender in Green then breaks the cuffs off his wrists and hands them back to the officer who placed them, "these are yours, I believe", grabs his bundle of clothes, and flies away.